Feedback is a gift— one that can help you improve team results and relationships with your direct reports.

 On the other hand, praise can be shared publicly—as long as your report is comfortable with it.
 (If your direct report prefers private praise, make sure to respect that):

-If you’re still wondering how to make your feedback less “personal,” here’s a method developed by the Center for Creative Leadership called SIB (Situation, Behavior, Impact):
+If you’re still wondering how to make your feedback less “personal,” you can use what Lara Hogan calls the feedback equation:

-- Situation: describe the when and where of the situation you’re referring to.
+- Observation: describe the who/what/when/where of the situation you’re referring to.

 - Impact: describe how your employee’s action has affected you or others.